architecture/network

 Dynamic mixed-precision configuration.

 When enabled, training uses a loss-scaling heuristic that attempts to keep gradients in a numerically stable range.
-If an overflow is detected, the scale is reduced.
+Overflow pressure scales the loss down, while persistent tiny gradients can scale it back up.

 MonitoredSmoothingConfig